cmanon/wp-strava/readme.txt

 * map_height - height (height of image in pixels).
 * athlete_token - specify a different athlete (you can copy this value from https://www.strava.com/settings/api or the wp-strava settings page at /wp-admin/options-general.php?page=wp-strava-options).
 * markers - Display markers at the start/finish point (true/false, defaults to false).
+* image_only - Display only the map image and not the table (true/false, defaults to false).

 [ride] - an alias for [activity] that will accept the same parameters (kept for backwards compatibility).